nram-solace/solace-php-smf/README.md

 Using the [PHP-CPP](http://www.php-cpp.com/) framework, this extension enables PHP scripts to call Solace APIs using native SMF (Solace message format) protocol with CCSMP libraries.

-**Solace**: [Solace PubSub+](https://docs.solace.com/) APIs provide a variety of on-ramps and off-ramps to the event mesh, with support for open standard protocols and APIs (MQTT, AMQP, JMS, REST) as well as proprietary messaging APIs.
-This enables connecting legacy and modern applications, edge streaming technologies (StreamSets, Striim, Adaptris, ASAPIO, Dell Boomi) to integrate 3rd party applications, and connectors for technologies like Kafka.
-As of Oct 2020, PHP API is not natively supported in Solace.
+**Solace**: [Solace PubSub+ Platform](https://docs.solace.com/Solace-PubSub-Platform.htm) is a complete event streaming and management platform for real-time enterprises.
+PubSub+ helps enterprises design, deploy and manage event-driven architectures across hybrid cloud, multi-cloud and IoT environments.

+PubSub+ event brokers power the **Event Mesh**, a modern messaging layer that can be deployed across every environment (Cloud, Software, Appliance) and component of the distributed enterprise to stream events across.
+PubSub+ APIs provide support for open protocols and APIs (MQTT, AMQP, JMS, REST) as well as proprietary messaging APIs.
+Solace APIs are available for several laugnages including Java, C, C++, JavaScript, .NET.

-**SMF**: [Solace Message Format](https://docs.solace.com/PubSub-ConceptMaps/Component-Maps.htm#SMF) is the native messaging format supported by Solace.
+**SMF**: [Solace Message Format](https://docs.solace.com/PubSub-ConceptMaps/Component-Maps.htm#SMF) is the native transport protocol supported in Solace.

 **CCSMP**: [CCSMP](https://docs.solace.com/API-Developer-Online-Ref-Documentation/c/index.html) or SolClient is the Solace C bindings library supported by Solace.